Updated: Apr 11, 2022

 Wilson speaking 200 years later was one of many people and certainly one of the first who wondered by what authority a printer changed the bible.
 One of the purposes of this blog is to settle that question.
 There have been printers who of their own authority have made changes.
 In fact the stream of King James Bibles today is quite polluted.
 Some of that pollution has come from carelessness and some of it has come from hands guided by printers who thought that they had done a good deed.

 As was said before, two of the original translators worked on this edition.
 At no time ever did they claim the right to revise the text and there was no one at the time who accused them of such at a time when such an accusation would have given the London printers greater fire power in their running feud with Cambridge.
 We can be like Sherlock Holmes here.
 We can be convinced by the dog that did not bark.
-The London printers were so incensed against Cambridge that they sold hundreds of bibles below cost to put economic pressure on Cambridge, and yet they did not mention the obvious fact that the Cambridge text had been revised.
+The London printers were so incensed against Cambridge that they sold hundreds of bibles below cost to put economic pressure on Cambridge, and yet they did not mention what would have been an obvious fact if the Cambridge text had indeed been revised.

 Why would any rational men lose money in the market place when it would be easier to expose their rivals as frauds and usurpers?
 The most simple and logical answer is that to have highlighted the differences in the 1629 Cambridge Bible and their own would be to highlight their own incompetence.
 Cambridge did something that the London printers had shown themselves unwilling or unable to do, they took meticulous care to do it right.
 They used their own notes and manuscripts of what the handwritten original had looked like.